 In the upper right or left of the screen a number indicates the current level.
-The outer frame will be filled with increasing level duration.
+The outer frame will be filled when increasing the level duration.

 The choices made by the client will be evaluated by the module, while a distinction between the following types of mistakes is made: